ultrapjg/langgraph-mcp-agents/README.md

 ### Features

-- **Streamlit Interface**: User-friendly web interface for interacting with LangGraph `ReAct Agent` with MCP tools
+- **Streamlit Interface**: A user-friendly web interface for interacting with LangGraph `ReAct Agent` with MCP tools
-- **Tool Management**: Add, remove, and configure MCP tools directly through the UI(supports Smithery JSON Format).
-This happens dynamically without restarting the application.
+- **Tool Management**: Add, remove, and configure MCP tools through the UI (Smithery JSON format supported).
+This is done dynamically without restarting the application
-- **Streaming Responses**: See agent responses and tool calls in real-time
+- **Streaming Responses**: View agent responses and tool calls in real-time
-- **Conversation History**: Track and manage your conversation with the agent
+- **Conversation History**: Track and manage conversations with the agent

 ## MCP Architecture

-MCP (Model Context Protocol) consists of three main components.
+The Model Context Protocol (MCP) consists of three main components:

-1. **MCP Host**: Programs that want to access data through MCP, such as Claude Desktop, IDEs, or LangChain/LangGraph.
+1. **MCP Host**: Programs seeking to access data through MCP, such as Claude Desktop, IDEs, or LangChain/LangGraph.

-2. **MCP Client**: Protocol clients that maintain 1:1 connections with servers, acting as intermediaries between hosts and servers.
+2. **MCP Client**: A protocol client that maintains a 1:1 connection with the server, acting as an intermediary between the host and server.

-3. **MCP Server**: Lightweight programs that expose specific functionalities through the standardized model context protocol, serving as key data sources.
+3. **MCP Server**: A lightweight program that exposes specific functionalities through a standardized model context protocol, serving as the primary data source.

 ## Quick Start with Docker